 Weaving is medicine to me.
 I sell the things I weave, but I weave for the joy of it, not for the money.
-Weaving is good for me, and I do it in a way that ensures it remains so.
+Weaving is good for me, and I weave in a way that keeps it so.
 I often meditate as I weave and I do not work to a deadline.
 This means I never need to rush and I can take the time to get everything just so.
 It is very satisfying to complete a piece with such care!

 Weaving connects me to this ancient tradition.
 That matters to me for reasons I don’t really understand.